-VIS Vienna Independent Shorts is celebrating its 10 years anniversary in 2013, showing more than 260 films from around 40 countries at the Künstlerhaus Kino and the Austrian film museum from May 28th to June 2nd, 2013.
-For the first time, a whole day was decidated to music videos, including screenings as an „expanded cinema“ experience as well as a live concert at brut.
+In 2013, VIS celebrated its 10 years anniversary, receiving a record number of 2,700 film submissions and showing more than 260 films from around 40 countries at the Gartenbaukino, Künstlerhaus Kino and the Austrian film museum from May 28th to June 2nd, 2013.
+For the first time, a whole day was decidated to music videos, including screenings as an „expanded cinema“ experience as well as a live concert.